SHI-ASG-Lab/Ansible_AAP/README.md

 The prep scripts must be run in order 1 being first and 3 being last.

 Instructions for use:
-1. Login to the Azure portal with rights to create resources and launch the cloud shell.
+1. Login to the Azure portal with rights to create resources and launch the BASH cloud shell.
 2. Download the repo to the cloud shell with git or upload the ansible_env.tf file through the shell.
 The only files needed in the cloud shell is the ansible_env.tf.
 Ignore the prep scripts or delete them from the cloud shell.
 You can create a terraform.tfvars file with the variables and values for faster deployment.
 Variables are written - variable_name = "value"
 3. Deploy terraform code with
     - terraform init